jenwachter/wptwig/README.md

 ```
 A page controller is instantiated and the global `$post` object is passed in as the only argument.
 Then the controller's `show()` method is called, rendering the template.

-Now, I'll go through all three application layers hidden in those two lines of code so that you can extend this starter theme as you need.

 ### Controller

-The controller's job is to fetch data and the display that data in a template.
+The controller's job is to fetch data and display that data in a template.
 In `src/Controllers/Page.php`, two properties are defined:

 ```php
 public $modelName = "Page";
 public $template = "page";
 ```

 `$modelName` defines the name of the model the controller should instantiate, found in `src/Models/{$modelName}.php`. `$template` defines the name of the template the data should be rendered in, found in `src/Views/{$template}.twig`.

 Additionally, the Page controller extends from the Base controller, which does several things: